ibnuda/fpmortals/manuscript/complete.md

   TwitterAPIBenchmarks.equalManualTrue         thrpt    5   865845.158 ±  6339.379  ops/s
 ~~~~~~~~

-As expected, the manual instances are far ahead of the crowd, with Shapeless
-mostly leading the automatic derivations. `scalaz-deriving` makes a great effort
-for GeoJSON but falls far behind in both the Google Maps and Twitter tests.
-The
-`False` tests are more of the same:

 Sesuai dengan perkiraan kita, instans manual jauh lebih cepat bila dibandingkan
 dengan yang lainnya.
 Disusul dengan Shapeless dengan derivasi otomatis. `scalaz-deriving`
 bekerja keras untuk GeoJSON namun kalah mengenaskan pada pacuan Google Maps dan